tjoskar/ng-lazyload-image/CONTRIBUTING.md

 The project is quite simple.
 When the library is initialized, a set of hooks is created.
 These hooks contains logics about how and when the image should be loaded.
 The hooks contains of the following functions:

 ```
-getObservable: GetObservableFn<E> // What we should observe
+getObservable(attributes: Attributes): Observable<E>; // What we should observe
-isVisible: IsVisibleFn<E> // Logic to see if the image is visible
+isVisible(event: E, attributes: Attributes): boolean; // Logic to see if the image is visible
-loadImage: LoadImageFn  // Logic to load the image.
+loadImage(attributes: Attributes): ObservableInput<string>; // Logic to load the image.
 It can be async or sync.
-setLoadedImage: SetLoadedImageFn  // Logic to set the image in DOM
+setLoadedImage(imagePath: string, attributes: Attributes): void; // Logic to set the image in DOM
-setErrorImage: SetErrorImageFn  // Logic to set the error image
+setErrorImage(error: Error, attributes: Attributes): void; // Logic to set the error image
-setup: SetupFn  // Set up function
+setup(attributes: Attributes): void; // Set up function
-finally: FinallyFn  // Teardown function
+finally(attributes: Attributes): void; // Teardown function
+isBot(attributes: Attributes): boolean; // Is the user a bot?
+isDisabled(): boolean; // Should the lazyload mechanism be disbled?
+skipLazyLoading(attributes: Attributes): boolean; // Should we load the image ASAP?
 ```

 When Angular detects `[lazyLoad]` on a `img` or `div` tag it will create a new instance of `LazyLoadImageDirective` ([lazyload-image.directive.ts](src/lazyload-image.directive.ts)).
 This will trigger `ngAfterContentInit` which will emit a new event on `propertyChanges$` and every time a new event is emitted; the setup-hook will be called.
 After that will the `getObservable`-hook be called which will emit a new event to `isVisible`.
 If `isVisible` returns true, `loadImage` will be called and then `setLoadedImage` and then `finally`.
-If something goes wrong (the image can't be loaded or some other errors) the `setErrorImage` will be loaded.
+If something goes wrong (the image can't be loaded or some other errors) the `setErrorImage` will be called.

 #### Intersection observer preset